JiayidaerBadai/Spatial-transcriptome/README.md

 Table S23.
 Density for each ligand receptor of the cell subtypes

+Table S24.
+The Kruskal‒Wallis test for density among these cell subtypes was performed on trajectories VL→fxs→CA1→DG, TH→CA1→DG and VL→I→(V,VIa,VIb)

+Table S25.
+Marker genes of similar cell types for our identified cell subtypes

+Table S26.
+The mutual pathway sets for our identified cell subtypes

+Table S27.
+The mutual pathway sets for similar cell types

+Table S28.
+The mutual pathway set between our identified cell subtypes and similar cell types

 # Spatial-transcriptome
 This supplementary of results section consists of 5 supplementary tables, which is listed as below.